Capstone-Projects-2025-Spring/aac-go-fish/documentation/docs/requirements/features-and-requirements.md

 - The system must increase the difficulty each day by adding more customer orders each day.

 ### Scoring
-- The system must calculate money earned from an order based on the items completed and a tip based on how quickly the order is completed.
+- The system must calculate money earned from an order based on the items completed.

 ### Game Rules